Child Custody Total Representation from Beginning to End

 Our child custody attorneys provide you with:

-Types of Child Custody
+Types of Child Custody in Florida

 Family law cases often become highly emotional and challenging when deciding who will have child custody when filing for divorce.
 In the state of Florida, a court can grant two kinds of child custody: